GailFairley/NapierGroupF/Usecases/use-case1.md

 # USE CASE: 1.
-Reports which organise all countries in the world, continent or region by largest population to smallest.
+Three reports which organise all countries in the world, continent or region by largest population to smallest.

 ## CHARACTERISTIC INFORMATION